SaapeDesignsInc/BytePoster-Master-Kit/README.md

 ### BMK Demo get

 -   You can get BMK-Demo (ESP-IDF)  from <https://github.com/SaapeDesignsInc/BytePoster-Master-Kit/tree/master/example/ESP-IDF/BMK_Azure_Temp> to connect BMK to Azure by MQTT protocol and send temperature.
 Additionally, the Arduino demo is avaliable here:<https://github.com/SaapeDesignsInc/BytePoster-Master-Kit/tree/master/example/Arduino/BMK_Azure_Demo>
-   - Clone the BMK_Azure_Demo project.
+-   Download the BMK_Azure_Demo project.
 -   You can get AZURE-SDK from <https://github.com/ustccw/AzureESP32> to connect ESP32 to Azure by MQTT protocol.
 -   You can get IDF-SDK from <https://github.com/espressif/esp-idf>.
 This SDK can make ESP32 work well.